 This portfolio primarily consists of photographs captured at the Oakland Zoo in California.
 Photos taken elsewhere will be annotated.

 There are basically five kinds of photos I shoot at the zoo.
 As an official Volunteer Photographer, while I often shoot for myself, I also shoot at the request of the zoo, or capture those images that I know the zoo might like.
-Often for Marketing, or development, but also for the Education department.
+Often for Marketing or Membership, but also for the Education and Animal Care departments.

 1. I try to shoot photographs of animals in such a way that it is virtually impossible to tell that they were not photographed in the wild.
 No fencing, platforms, or human artifacts of any kind.